-If I had to choose one quality that really defines Beyond, it would probably be our proactive approach.
+If I had to choose one quality that really defines Beyond, it would probably be our proactive approach to financial management.
 It’s one of the key differences between a modern accountancy firm like ours and the traditional practice that would have been typical a couple of decades ago.

 We’ve changed how we work because business itself has changed so fundamentally in recent times.
 With the creation of the internet and exponential growth rate of technology have come a host of new pressures on business.
 Not only are we now competing in a global market, but customer behaviours and expectations have changed radically.